 At long last, Nintendo is loosening the reins on its intellectual property and developing games for devices that don't bear the company brand.
 Yesterday in the yearly financial results briefing, the video game giant outlined plans for bringing five games to mobile platforms by March of 2017, with the first title available by the end of this year.

 This is great news for fans of Nintendo's many storied game franchises, and the news gets even better.
+Rather than making a hasty port of existing titles that may not be well adapted to touchscreen controls, the company plans on building the new games from the ground up to ensure that every title is a hit.
 Read More

 Nexus 4 and Nexus 10 owners, your Android 4.4.3 OTAs have finally begun, and the zip urls have been captured.
 A bit later than some others, but all things considered, waiting for an Android update for an extra day or two hasn't killed anyone.